lalrpop/lalrpop/doc/src/lexer_tutorial/003_token_references.md

     ParenClose,
 }
 ```
+Notice the NumSymbol type holding a reference to the original input.
+It represents both numbers and variable names as a slice of the original input.

 Then, we can build the lexer itself.
-It's  quite simple, it returns any operator, and if it detects any other character, stores the beginning then continues to the next operator and sends the symbol it just parsed.

 ``` rust
 use std::str::CharIndices;